Wilfrick/Hanab-Convention/Condensed_Reference V2.md

 Cards that are needed for other playable cards in other people's hands are even more important | +1 for each known playable that relies on this card being played that is in someone else's hand
 5s should be played for their clues | +2 if we are on 0 clues Play from front to back | + (hand size - position in hand) / hand size

+We then want to consider the values of clues, and of discarding.

+We give discarding value 0, as this is not a bad option, but most other options should be better.

 # Fun stuff
  - Fast track